CONSTITUTION AND BY-LAWS OF THE CONGRESS FOR DEMOCRATIC CHANGE (CDC)

 Sec.
 41 The following acts shall constitute a bridge of organizational discipline and loyalty which each member owes to the CDC, whether committed by individuals or groups:

-The recruitment of members who do not reside at an address claimed, where this is done in order to manipulate branch meetings or the outcome of organizational decisions or votes.
+- The recruitment of members who do not reside at an address claimed, where this is done in order to manipulate branch meetings or the outcome of organizational decisions or

 Sec.
 43 Any member of the CDC who stands in. any municipal, local or national elections or acts as the election agent or campaigner of a person standing for such election in opposition to a candidate duly endorsed by the NEC shall be subject to disciplinary action and the consequences thereof.